qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 ### Location-based search

 Last but not least, location plays an important role in the food discovery process.
 You are definitely looking for something you can find nearby, not on the other side of the globe.
-Therefore, all the search modes accepts your current location as a filtering criteria, and you can enable it by clicking on “Find near me” icon in the top right.
+Therefore, your current location can be toggled as a filtering condition.
+You can enable it by clicking on “Find near me” icon in the top right.
 This way you can find the best pizza in your neighborhood, not in the whole world.
 Qdrant [geo radius filter](https://qdrant.tech/documentation/concepts/filtering/#geo-radius) is a perfect choice for this.
 It lets you filter the results by distance from a given point.